 We create something never seen before, yet accessible because it is grounded within recognizable traditions.
 By exploring stories with meaning and placing the work in a contemporary context, we delight and engage the consciences of our audiences.
 We challenge our audiences’ expectations of puppetry, of what they might see at the theatre, and ultimately about what life has to offer.
-Our desire is that our work will contribute to a humanist, supportive and accepting society.
+Our desire is that through our productions, education, outreach and support for emerging artists we will contribute to a humanist, supportive and accepting society.

 PUPPETMONGERS BOARD OF DIRECTORS

 Allie Marshall – Chair.
 Allie began with Puppetmongers as a high school co-op student.
 Her time with them instilled a great love for puppetry and object theatre.
 Since 2009 she has been a member of the board of directors.
 Allie works as a wardrobe coordinator for theatre working for such companies as Factory Theatre, Canadian Rep, Mirvish Productions, Company Theatre, and Theatre Francais Toronto.
 Allie has worked as a Designer with such companies as The Blyth Festival, Birdtown and Swanville and Bad New Days Performing Arts.